hamdyt/appsync-websocket-api/README.md

  - SAM - For IaC to automate solution deployment

 ## Observability configurations
-The sample application will utilize CloudWatch for logging and monitoring purpsoes.
-This include creating alerts as appropriate as well as a single dashbaord.
-AWS XRAY will be used for distributed tracing as supported by a given service.
+The sample application will utilize CloudWatch Logs and emit metrics for Request Level Logs and Field Level Logs.
+This include creating alerts as appropriate as well as a CloudWatch dashbaord.
+AWS XRAY will be used for distributed tracing as supported by a given service. see [documentation](https://docs.aws.amazon.com/appsync/latest/devguide/monitoring.html) for more details.

 ## Testing
 < Place Holder>